gijslaarman/browser-technologies-1920/Opdracht2.md

 ![Afbeelding 1](img/IMG_2952.jpg)

 ## About this case
-So for this case I had to do two things:
+So for this case I had to do three things:
 - Make a database to save the image data (such as the captions/alt text & filename).
 So I can keep track of the images.
 - Upload the image to a folder.
+- Render most of the content server side.

 Now this is easily solved with [MongoDB](https://mongodb.com) & [Multer](https://www.npmjs.com/package/multer).
 MongoDB to create an easy database that works seamlessly with Nodejs.
 And multer to handle the uploaded files to store them inside a folder on the server.

+Rendering server side is not super hard to do, but combine it with all the dynamic features that have to be implemented provided a challenge.

 I started with making it work in HTML.
 I was very quick to understand it, but then it came: I had to be able to make a selection of the images to showcase only those inside a carousel, yeh..
 Thanks for that.